-How final is a Final Order in divorce?
+What is a Final order in a divorce?

-A Final Order in divorce legally ends a marriage or civil partnership and is irreversible once pronounced.
-Once a Final Order is granted, the divorce or dissolution is final and cannot be undone.
-After a Final Order has been issued by the court, you will be formally divorced and both you and your ex are free to remarry or enter into a civil partnership.
+A Final Divorce Order of divorce legally ends a marriage or civil partnership and is irreversible once pronounced.
+Once a Final Divorce Order is granted, the divorce or dissolution is final and cannot be undone.
+After a Final Divorce Order has been issued by the court, you will be formally divorced and both you and your ex are free to remarry or enter into a civil partnership.

 If you decide to reconcile with your former spouse or partner after receiving the Final Order, your previous relationship will have ended.